For 12 of San Francisco’s Top Companies, There is Real Strength in Numbers

 Top Companies in the San Francisco Bay Area

-Giants like Twitter and Uber often come to mind when people think of the San Francisco tech scene.
+Giants like Dropbox and Atlassian often come to mind when people think of the San Francisco tech scene.
 However, the Golden City continues to shower good fortune upon businesses that push the boundaries of their respective industries.
-Here are 15 companies that are taking advantage of San Francisco’s resource-rich environment and reinforcing the city’s status as a tech hub.
+Here are the companies taking advantage of San Francisco’s resource-rich environment and reinforcing the city’s status as a tech hub.

 Founded: 2014